alma-cdk/openapix/README.md

           example: Hello World!
 ```

-You may then define API Gateway HTTP integration (within your stack):
+You may then define API Gateway Mock integration (within your stack):
 ```ts
 new openapix.Api(this, 'MockApi', {
   source: path.join(__dirname, '../schema/mock-api.yaml'),